-A Francework for H-12 Science Education: Procines, Crossouring Concepts, and Core Ideas rom its inception, one of the principal goals of science edint to cultivate students' scientific habits of mind, develoy the engage in scientific inquiry, and teach them how to reasor context [1, 2].
-There has always been a tension, however, betwthat should be placted on developing, knowledge of the content the emphasis placed on scientific practices.
-A narrow focus on the unfortunate consequence of deving students with naive cornature of scientific inquiry [3] and the impression that science! of solited facts [4].
+A Framework for H-12 Science Education: Practices, Crossburing Concepts, and Core Ideas to culture student's curies the holes of mice and develop the engage in scientific inquiry, and teach them how to reasor context [1, 2].
+There has always been a tension, however, betwithat should be placed on developing, knowledge of the context the englasus placed on sciencific practices.
+A narrow focus on mature of scientific inquiry [3] and the impression that science i of noiselated facts [4].